 Do you get called out for a being a big kid all the time?
 Well, Ban Mai Chay Nam Museum & Restaurant is a prime example of why there’s nothing wrong with being a little nostalgic.

 It helps, too, that the food is probably some of the best that you can get at Nakhon Ratchasima.
-The restaurant is famed for its authentic Thai taste, so you’ll definitely have to get your hands on the papaya salad, fried fish cake and green curry.
+The restaurant is famed for its authentic Thai taste, so you’ll definitely have to get your hands on the papaya salad, fried fish cakes and green curry.

 Play like a child and eat like an adult – here’s where you can get the best of both worlds.